rangle/angular-training-slides/slides/src/content/ngrx.md

 The UI should not broadcast actions directly, it can and often should dispatch actions through "action creator" methods which can be made available through a component or service.

 In a more traditional Flux architecture, while a store may have broadcasted actions whenever state changed, Redux does not.
 Instead of reacting to actions dispatched out from our store, we instead react to the changes in our state itself, we don't concerned ourselves with _how_ state has changed.

+The Actions are generally what we call the events being broadcasted to the store.
+When events leave the store due to a state change it is done through a store select.

 ---